 North of the Similan Islands the dive sites of Koh Bon, Koh Tachai and Richelieu Rock enjoy a deserved reputation for their big pelagic sightings.
 Richelieu Rock in particular attracts both whale sharks and manta rays in good numbers over the diving season.
-Liveaboard itineraries to these dive sites are offered on MV Marco Polo, the Junk and Thailand Aggressor.
+Liveaboard itineraries to these dive sites are offered on MV Marco Polo and the Junk.

 Day Diving from Phuket

 Day boats operate year round to dive sites southeast of Phuket.
 The dramatically beautiful seas around Koh Phi Phi provide a range of excellent dive sites that mark out Phuket as an excellent base for a land based diving holiday.
 Koh Dok Mai is a vertical wall plunging to 30m, covered in colourful crinoids.
 Another popular day boat site, Shark Point, is named after the inhabitant leopard sharks.
 Anemone Reef is one of the most popular day trips from Phuket.
 This dramatic drop off has been awarded official marine sanctuary status and offers fabulous diving.
 This is also the location of the King Cruiser, the impressive wreck of an 86m ferry that sank in 1997.